 The stone burrs are ideal for milling both soft, hard wheat and so many more whole grains.
 The durable wooden housing beautifully complements my cozy cottage kitchen aesthetic.
 Its compact size and 20.7-pound build make it sturdy and reliable.
 The 12-year warranty gives me peace of mind.

-Why I love it: It doesnât need any attachments and adds warmth and coziness to my kitchen with its classic wooden design.
+Why I love it: It doesn’t need any attachments and adds warmth and coziness to my kitchen with its classic wooden design.
 It’s durability is also a plus.

 The WonderMill

-The WonderMill an electric mill.
+The WonderMill is an electric impact mill.

 This mill is one of the most reliable and powerful impact mills available today, with a 1250-watt motor.
 It grinds up to 100 pounds of flour per hour without overheating, maintaining the nutritional value of your whole-grain flour.